stripe/stripe-android/.github/ISSUE_TEMPLATE/sdk-feature-request.md

 ---
-name: SDK Feature Request
+name: "\U0001F4A1 SDK Feature Request"
 about: Suggest an idea for this project
-title: ''
+title: "[Feature]"
 labels: ''
 assignees: ''